tragicjun/ambari/ambari-views/examples/helloworld-view/docs/index.md

 Deploy
 -----
-To deploy a view we simply place the view archive in the views folder of the ambari-server machine.
+To deploy a view we simply place the view archive in the views folder of the tbds-server machine.
 By default the views folder is located at ...

     /var/lib/tbds-server/resources/views

-To deploy the HelloWorld view simply copy the helloworld-view jar to the ambari-server views folder and restart the ambari server.
+To deploy the HelloWorld view simply copy the helloworld-view jar to the tbds-server views folder and restart the ambari server.

 Use
 -----

-After deploying a view you should see it as a view resource in the Ambari REST API.
+After deploying a view you should see it as a view resource in the TBDS REST API.
 If we request all views, we should see the HELLO_WORLD view.
 In this example it is shown as the only deployed view.

       http://<server>:8080/api/v1/views